 A Sticky Situation in Packaging Redesign

-It turned out that some of Hungry Jack’s customers didn’t even realize what brand they were even buying; they just wanted the bottle that could be microwaved and that fit on their shelves.
+It turned out that some of Hungry Jack’s customers didn’t even realize what brand they were buying; they just wanted the bottle that could be microwaved and fit on their shelves.
 After the storm of protests and threats that flooded social media, Hungry Jack yielded and decided to restore its original bottle shape.
 Consumers were thrilled.
 They got their syrup bottle back, and their cries were heard and appreciated.

 There are three lessons to be learned here: